Denied Car Insurance? How to Request Reconsideration and Get Approved

 • Bristol West — solid option post-violations

-• Kemper / National General — broad non-standard coverage
+• Progressive — broad non-standard coverage options

 • Direct Auto — highly rated for high-risk drivers

 State Assigned Risk Pools Every state maintains an assigned risk pool (often called an Automobile Insurance Plan or AIP) that guarantees minimum liability coverage to drivers who have been denied by multiple private insurers.
-Coverage is limited and expensive — often 50–100% above standard rates — but it keeps you legally covered.
-Find out how the assigned risk pool works in your state.
+Coverage is limited and expensive, but it keeps you legally covered.
+Several states updated their minimum liability requirements in 2025–2026, which directly affected pool premiums for drivers at those levels:

 Pros